ReSuKiii/letmeplay/README.md

 Fear not, LetMePlay is here!

-With LetMePlay, you can now achieve that new top play on Harumachi Clover with 3 mods without any interruptions! (except for skill issues, probably).
+With LetMePlay, you can now achieve that new top play on Harumachi Clover 3 mods without any problems! (except for skill issues, probably).

 ## Installation